zoltanric/cybersecurity/README.md

 ### Ansible Playbooks

 Ansible was used to automate configuration of the ELK machine and the DVWA webservers.
 No configuration was performed manually.
-The [main.yml](Ansible/main.yml) ansible playbook was used to install and configure two groups of remote hosts on the network.
+The [main.yml](Ansible/main.yml) ansible playbook was used to install and configure two groups of hosts on the network.
 The deployment can be setup with a single command and can be easily redeployed in another environment.

 The playbook implements the following tasks:
 - The [main.yml](Ansible/main.yml) playbook is broken down into four distinct roles referencing the playbook files contained within the [roles](Ansible/roles) folder subdirectories.
 First, the webservers are configured using playbooks to install DVWA, Filebeat and Metricbeat.
 Second, the ELK stack is installed on another host group.